zcgan/TABI-2spheres/README.md

 Type make, then run the executable file "./tabipb.exe".

 # input files
 The parameters for TABI are in usrdata.in and the data for the two spheres is in the folder 2sphere_data.

 # usrdata.in (parameters for TABI)
-epsp: dielectric constant inside spheres
+epsp: dielectric constant inside spheres; default is 4
-epsw: dielectric constant of solvent
+epsw: dielectric constant of solvent; default is 78.5
-bulk_strength: ionic concentration strength (M)
+bulk_strength: ionic concentration strength (M); default is 1.6
-den: integer number of refinement levels on each sphere; for good accuracy chose den at least 3
+den: integer number of refinement levels on each sphere; default is 3
-order: treecode multipole expansion order; default value is order=3
+order: treecode multipole expansion order; default is 3
-maxparnode: maximum particles per leaf for octree; default value is maxparnode=500
+maxparnode: maximum particles per leaf for octree; default is 500
-mac: multipole acceptance criterion for treecode; default value is mac=0.5
+mac: multipole acceptance criterion for treecode; default is 0.5

 # 2sphere_data (data for 2 spheres)
 This folder contains two files, oneb_sph1.pqr, oneb_sph2.pqr, with the data describing the two spheres.
 Each line in the files corresponds to a charge.
 There are 5 columns for each line containing information about the charge as follows.
 All lengths are in units of angstroms and charges are in units of e.